paulgovan/QRAGadget/cran-comments.md

 ## Test environments
-* local OS X install, R 3.1.1
+* local OS X install, R 4.2.3
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was 1 NOTE:

-* NOTE Maintainer: 'Paul Govan <pgovan1@aggienetwork.com>'

-New submission

 ## Downstream dependencies
-There are currently no downstream dependencies for this package.
+We checked 0 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages